 Hearing impairment affects more than just your ability to hear — it affects your quality of life.
-Audiology & Hearing Center stresses the importance of an accurate and timely hearing test.
+Audiology & Hearing Center of Cookeville and McMinnville stresses the importance of an accurate and timely hearing test.
 The hearing evaluation is just the beginning of your treatment, and it’s essential to setting your unique care plan in motion and taking action on hearing loss.
 Your in-depth hearing evaluation will help us craft a treatment plan that renews your ability to hear, allowing you to truly hear your best and live life on your terms.

 Step One: The Interview

 The interview process helps our practice determine the extent of your hearing impairment and aids us in uncovering any specific areas requiring further attention.
 Some typical questions you’ll want to prepare for are:

 - Has anyone else in your family had hearing problems?

 - Have you had any illnesses or injuries that might have affected your hearing?

 - Have you taken any medications that might have contributed to hearing impairment?

 - Have you been exposed to loud noises in your workplace or while participating in leisure activities?